NvGary/swift-cloud/README.md

 Some sample graphql queries have been composed to get you started.
 Click [here](SAMPLES.md) to view them.

 ## CAUTION
 The backend neo4j is a temporary sandbox instance will expire on 04 Oct 2024.
 It also does not have any security roles defined so the provided credentials are administrative.
-PLEASE EXERCISE CAUTION and do not execute MUTATIONS.
+Whist precautions have been taken to limit execution rights on graphql queries (every non-READ OR AGGREGATE request requires authorization via BEARER token) PLEASE EXERCISE CAUTION if you do execute MUTATIONS.